-French Bulldog Poodle mixes don’t need any specially formulated commercial food when it comes to their diet.
+French Bulldog Poodle mixes don’t need any specially formulated commercial food regarding their diet.
 Food allergies are not a problem for them either.
-Choose a food that is appropriate for the size and activity level of your French Bulldog Poodle mix.
+Choose a food appropriate for the size and activity level of your French Bulldog Poodle mix.
 It might be a good idea to ask your vet for a recommendation, or you might consider choosing a brand that’s AAFCO-approved.

 Your French Bulldog-Poodle mix might benefit from meals prepared by you.
-You should make sure to include a variety of vegetables and a sufficient amount of protein.
-Fiber is also important for your mix of French Bulldogs and Poodles.\
+You should ensure to include a variety of vegetables and a sufficient amount of protein.
+Fiber is also important for your mix of French Bulldogs and Poodles.

 Training the French Bulldog Poodle mix (French Boodle)?